 With the network view open, paste the entire affiliate URL (including the tilde) in the browser bar and hit ENTER.

 When the page is done loading, scroll up (inside the network view) until you get to the top where you can see the affiliate number.

-Click on the affiliate number (indicated in the screenshot above).
+Click on the affiliate number.
 This will reveal additional information.
-Under Headers > General, check to make sure the status code is listed as 302.
+Under Headers > Response Headers, check to make sure the status code is listed as 302.